 Women’s hormonal health is my absolute passion and I have devoted my career towards it.

-I think its fair to say that women’s hormonal health has not always received the attention, funding and research that it deserves.
-Although that is starting to change now and the movement has begun to ensure that there are women specific research, we still have a long way to go.
-After all it was only in 1991 that studies were required to include women.
-Before that results were just assumed to apply to women as well but we are not the same as men.
+I think its fair to say that women’s hormonal health has not always received the attention, funding and research that it deserves, although that is starting to change.
+A movement has begun to ensure that there is women specific research but we still have a long way to go.
+Because after all, it was only in 1991 that studies were required to include women and before that, results were just assumed to apply to women.
+But, we are not the same as men.

-Your uniquely feminine hormones affect everything in your body.
-Your brain and mental function, your heart function, the way you build muscle, the way you burn fat, your gut function, how well you sleep, your bone health and your vaginal health – just to name a few.
-If they aren’t balanced then any number of health concerns can result.
+Your uniquely feminine hormones affect everything in your body, such as your brain and mental function, your heart function, the way you build muscle, the way you burn fat, your gut function, how well you sleep, your bone health and your vaginal health – just to name a few.
+So if they aren’t balanced, then any number of health concerns can result.

 Having healthy hormones creates the scaffolding around which good health can be achieved for women.